pha4ge/infrastructure-resources/docs/recommendations.md

 [^Maljkovic2019]: Maljkovic Berry I, Melendrez MC, Bishop-Lilly KA, Rutvisuttinunt W, Pollett S, Talundzic E, et al. Next Generation Sequencing and Bioinformatics Methodologies for Infectious Disease Research and Public Health: Approaches, Applications, and Considerations for Development of Laboratory Capacity.
 J Infect Dis.
 2019. https://doi.org/10.1093/infdis/jiz286
 [^Parkhill2010]: Parkhill J, Birney E, Kersey P. Genomic information infrastructure after the deluge.
 Genome Biol.
 2010.
 Available: http://genomebiology.com/content/11/7/402
 [^Raza2016]: Raza S, Luheshi L. Big data or bust: realizing the microbial genomics revolution.
 Microb Genom.
 2016;2: e000046. https://doi.org/10.1099/mgen.0.000046

+#### Five factors for bioinformatics infrastructure
+These factors are described from the perspective of a reasonably seasoned systems administrator (here, the 'admins user', as opposed to the end user, the more biologically inclined biologist.

   **How much does the infrastructure try and solve:** which parts of the pathogen bioinformatics analysis solution do you want to be responsible for?